emcwhirter-usgs/geomag-algorithms/docs/K-USGS.md

 The K variation is what remains in the data when the SR-curve is subtracted from the data.
 The larger of the two K variations, from H and D is used for each time interval.
+A time interval is 1 of 8 3-hour windows for every day beginning at UTC 00:00.
 Each observatory has an adopted scale, which is a multiple of the Niemegk observatory’s scale shown below.
 This scale is used to translate the K variation nano-Tesla (nT) value of the data onto a 0 to 9 integer scale.
 The “Range” represents this nT cutoff for each “KValue”.

     Range:    0     5     10    20    40    70    120   200   330   500
     KValue:   0     1     2     3     4     5     6     7     8     9

+For the Niemegk observatory, this means that a K variation below 5nT yields K=0, a K variation below 10nT yields K=1 and so on.

 ## Practical Considerations ##